Leviticus 11:39-40

 Even permitted animals can transmit impurity when death is involved, reminding Israel that contact with death disrupts covenant purity.

-40 He who eats of its carcass shall wash his clothes, and be unclean until the evening.
-He also who carries its carcass shall wash his clothes, and be unclean until the evening.
+40 Whoever eats from the carcass must wash his clothes and will be unclean until evening, and anyone who picks up the carcass must wash his clothes and will be unclean until evening.

 Even permitted animals can transmit impurity when death is involved, reminding Israel that contact with death disrupts covenant purity.